ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 If the Protocol Stack includes a transport protocol that also supports multipath connectivity with migration support, the Transport Services implementation should also inform the Protocol Instance of potentially new paths that become permissible based on the Selection Properties passed by the application.
 A protocol can then establish new subflows over new paths while an active path is still available or, if migration is supported, also after a break has been detected, and should attempt to tear down subflows over paths that are no longer used.
 The Transport Services API provides an interface to set a multipath policy that indicates when and how different paths should be used.
 However, detailed handling of these policies is still implementation-specific.
 The decision about when to create a new path or to announce a new path or set of paths to the remote endpoint, e.g., in the form of additional IP addresses, is implementation-specific or could be be supported by future API extensions.
 If the Protocol Stack includes a transport protocol that does not support multipath, but does support migrating between paths, the update to the set of available paths can trigger the connection to be migrated.

 In case of Pooled Connections {{pooled-connections}}, the transport system may add connections over new paths or different protocols to the pool if permissible based on the multipath policy and Selection Properties.
 In case a previously used path becomes unavailable, the transport system may disconnect all connections that require this path, but should not disconnect the pooled connection object exposed to the application.
-The strategy how is implementation-specific, but should be consistent with the behavior of multipath transports.
+The strategy to do so is implementation-specific, but should be consistent with the behavior of multipath transports.

 # Implementing Connection Termination